freddy-alexis-ht/Git-GitHub/README.md

 `git diff --staged 02-instalaciones/instalaciones.md` .. it compares differences even if changes are already added to the stage.

 Doing this in the Console can be confusing.
-It's better to use the editor.
+It's better to use an IDE.

+---

+***Update commit messages***

+Commit with a mistaken message:
+`git commit -m "incorrect message`

+Rewriting the commit message:
+`git commit --amend -m "correct message`

+It can be checked with:
+`git log`

+***Rever commit***

+If after commit we feel we'd want to add some other changes to that previous commit:
+`git reset --soft HEAD^` ..
+'HEAD^' equivale a 'HEAD^1' es uno antes del HEAD (last one).
+If it's need to go to other previous commits: HEAD^2, HEAD^3